(Some staff are not listed for security reasons, and all staff are listed alphabetically.)

 Founding DirectorPolicy & Editorial TeamAdvocacy TeamCommunications TeamDevelopment TeamAdministration TeamCounselTo view The Sentry staff, visit thesentry.org/about

+Brian Adeba is Deputy Director of Policy at the Enough Project, where he focuses on peace, conflict, and governance issues in East Africa.
+Brian also provides leadership and direction to the research, analysis, and investigations conducted by The Sentry.
 Brian Adeba is a journalist by training and was previously an Associate of the Security Governance Group, a think-tank that focuses on security sector reform in fragile countries.
 Over the last few years, his research interests have focused on the inter-linkages of media, conflict, human rights and security.
 He supervised the coverage of the conflict zones of Darfur, Southern Kordofan, Blue Nile and Eastern Sudan for the Boston-based Education Development Center’s Sudan Radio Service project in Nairobi, Kenya.
 Prior to this, he served as a project and publications coordinator at the think-tank, The Centre for International Governance Innovation in Waterloo, Canada.
 In the media, Brian edited Tech Media Reports (Now the Wire Report) in Ottawa, Canada, where he focused on regulatory issues in the Canadian parliament.
 He holds a masters degree in journalism from Carleton University in Ottawa, Canada.

 Suliman Baldo’s areas of interest and expertise include humanitarian concerns, economic development, conflict resolution, and justice and human rights in Africa.
 Serving currently as Senior Policy Advisor for the Enough Project on these areas, Baldo recently directed Sudan Democracy First Group, a Sudan-focused think tank aiming to help bring about faster democratization and peace to the war torn country.
 Starting August 2013, Baldo was vested with the mandate of the UN Independent Expert on the Human Rights Situation in Mali.
 In 2010 and 2011, he provided expert advice to joint UN and African Union mediation teams on justice for victims of the conflict in Darfur and worked as an independent commissioner in the UN Independent Commission of Investigations into post-election violence in Côte d’Ivoire.
 Between 2006 and early 2013, Baldo served as director of the Africa Program at the International Center for Transitional Justice (ICTJ), where he oversaw six country programs that supported post-conflict transitions in Africa through justice and other institutional reforms.
 He served as Africa Director at the International Crisis Group (ICG) from 2004 to 2006, and worked between 1995 to 2002 at Human Rights Watch (HRW) as senior researcher for the Democratic Republic of Congo and the Horn of Africa.
 Baldo has served on the advisory boards of several prominent human rights organizations and think tanks.
 These include the Global Board of the Open Society Foundations (2008-2010), and the Open Society Initiative for East Africa (2011-March 2014), as well as the Rift Valley Institute.
 He authored and co-authored several Sudan and Africa-focused reports and briefing papers published under his name or by the Enough Project, SDFG, the ICTJ, ICG and HRW.
 He has lectured at the University of Khartoum and worked in the humanitarian sector, first as a volunteer and later professionally, serving as director for Sudan and the Horn of Africa for Oxfam America (1988-1992).
 Baldo holds a PhD in comparative literature from the University of Dijon in France and undergraduate degrees from the University of Khartoum.

-Brad serves as the Policy Director at Enough.
+Brad serves as the Managing Director at Enough.
 Brad joined Enough from the Gemological Institute of America (GIA), where he served as the first Director, Global Development and Beneficiation.
 In this role, he worked to support GIA’s efforts to contribute to economic development projects in gem and jewelry producing countries.
 He also advised GIA on issues related to responsible sourcing in the gem and jewelry sectors.

 From 2009-2013, Brad served as the Special Adviser for Conflict Diamonds at the United States Department of State.
 In this capacity, he provided working level representation for the United States in the Kimberley Process (KP), serving as the U.S. focal point for the work of the KP’s Working Group on Monitoring and the Committee on KPCS Review.
 At the Department of State, Brad also contributed to U.S. efforts related to conflict minerals in eastern Congo, particularly in the area of corporate due diligence and on a range of issues related to artisanal mining.